 WSU community encouraged to participate in campus climate study

 On Jan.
-16, 2018, all students, faculty and staff will receive an email from President M. Roy Wilson requesting their participation in a survey about Wayne State’s campus climate.
+16, all students, faculty and staff received an email requesting their participation in a survey about Wayne State’s campus climate.
 The survey is the first part of a comprehensive study that will measure perceptions and experiences of diversity, inclusiveness, fairness, conduct, safety, support, and opportunities for advancement and academic success on campus.

 “It’s important that everyone on campus knows that we care deeply about their personal experiences and challenges, both as an individual and as part of the broader campus community,” said Chamblee.
 “Reflecting on those experiences and challenges will help Wayne State improve and become an increasingly inclusive place to learn and work.”